-SUPERVISORY PRACTICES REGARDING DEPOSITORY INSTITUTIONS AND BORROWERS AFFECTED BY SEVERE WEATHER IN AREAS OF SOUTH DAKOTA
+SUPERVISORY PRACTICES REGARDING DEPOSITORY INSTITUTIONS AND BORROWERS AFFECTED BY SEVERE WEATHER IN AREAS OF MISSOURI

-The Federal Deposit Insurance Corporation (FDIC) recognizes the serious impact of the severe storms and flooding on the customers and operations of financial institutions in South Dakota and will provide regulatory assistance to institutions subject to its supervision.
+The Federal Deposit Insurance Corporation (FDIC) recognizes the serious impact of the recent severe storms, flooding and tornadoes on the customers and operations of financial institutions in Missouri and will provide regulatory assistance to institutions subject to its supervision.
 These initiatives will provide regulatory relief and facilitate recovery.
-The FDIC encourages depository institutions in the affected areas to meet the financial services needs of their communities
+The FDIC encourages depository institutions in the affected areas to meet the financial services needs of their communities.